Explanations and instructions of all things Writing.Com.

 Offer payment for reviews using "Auto-Rewards" .

-Offering gift points for reviews generally increases the number of reviews you receive; however, it is not a guarantee of quality reviews so you should determine the number of gift points to give with that in mind.
-Remember that you can always send more gift points to a reviewer that gives outstanding feedback.
+Offering gift points for reviews generally increases the number of reviews you receive; however, it is not a guarantee of quality reviews so you should determine how many gift points to offer with that in mind.
+Remember that you can always send more gift points to a reviewer who gives outstanding feedback.
 You can set an AutoReward in the item's create or edit page in the Advanced section.

 Sponsor your items using the BidClick system.